Ukraine steelmen hold their ground as frontline marches towards port

 Pro-Russian separatists took over buildings in the city in April when they rose up against Kiev.
 But metalworkers took to the streets in June, joining police patrols to help sweep the rebels out, the start of a government fightback that had continued until the rebel advance last week.

-“We got organised, we resisted and we won,” said smelter production manager Alexander Ilarionov, adding that most workers were ready to defend the plant and the city once again.
+“We got organized, we resisted and we won,” said smelter production manager Alexander Ilarionov, adding that most workers were ready to defend the plant and the city once again.

 The plant is owned by Metinvest, the industrial conglomerate of Rinat Akhmetov, by far Ukraine’s richest man, whose decision to send his workers to help chase away rebels was one of the first important signs that Kiev had a chance of reasserting control over rebel territory.